FrancoCR/CS3376Project/readme.txt

 			i.
 The IP address of the client ii.
 The timestamp the request was received iii.
 The message the server received
 		g.
-The server will only send information to the log server on port 9999 using UDP
+The server will send information to the log server on a specified port, using 9999 by default using UDP
 		h.
 The log server will store information in the file echo.log
+		i.
+The log server can specify the port to listen on using command line parameters
+		j.
+The server can specify the ip address for the log server with command line parameters
+		k.
+The server can specify the port for the log server with command line parameters
+		l.
+The log server will terminate when the echo server exits using an UDP message
+		m.
+The log server will log when it exits from the echo server sending an exit message
 	2. Comment the code to describe what the functions are doing.

 Tasks Completed By:
-	Franco Covarrubias:
+	Franco Covarrubias: User 1 Task
-		Task 1: Worked with max to setup up echo_s to be able to take multiple ports as arguments Task 2: Commented and edited the code accordingly Task 3: Ran necessary tests to ensure ports and arguments were being checked properly
+		Task 1: Create Git repository with previous second deliverable files.
+		Task 2: Add the "-logip ipaddr" feature to the echo_s so that a log server ip can be specified.
+		Task 3: Document their changes to command line parameter parsing.

-	Ryan Glaser:
+	Ryan Glaser: User 2 Task
-		Task 1: General Testing of clients and servers to make sure everything works the way it is required.
-		Task 2: Testing using netcat as a client agaisnt echo_s, and as a a server agaisnt echo_c.
+		Task 1: Add the "-logport portno" feature to the echo_s so that a log server port can be specified.
+		Task 2: Document their changes to command line parameter parsing.
 		Task 3:

-	Kat Hartman:
+	Kat Hartman: User 3 Task
-		Task 1: Modify copy of echo_s to produce base code for log_s by removing TCP code and setting up UDP code.
-		Task 2: Comment and document project files.
+		Task 1: Add the "-port portno" feature to the log_s so that the log server can specify the port to listen on.
+		Task 2: Document their changes to the command line parameter parsing.
 		Task 3:

-	Timothy Shiveley:
+	Timothy Shiveley: User 4 Task
-		Task 1: Add in -t and -u for client to determine whether to use TCP or UDP.
-		Task 2: Organize and write readme and make sure project files are organized and commented.
+		Task 1: Add the feature to both the echo_s and log_s which causes the log_s to exit when the echo_s exits.
+		Task 2: Rearrange the log variables to be extern in the .h files so that they can be used in the signal handler.
-		Task 3:
+		Task 3: Document their changes to the variable locations and usages.

-	Carla Vazquez:
+	Carla Vazquez: User 5 Task
-		Task 1: created the function to write messages sent to log_s.c to echo.log.
+		Task 1: Add the feature to the log_s which logs when it exits due to the echo_s exit message.
-		Task 2: updated log_s_functions.c and log_s_functions.h and placed the function call in the necessary location in log_s.c Task 3:

-	Max Winezerl:
-		Task 1: Added logging transfer over UDP from the echo_s to the log_s, as well as message formatting.
+		Task 2: Test to make sure the log file is working with the new messages.
+		Task 3: Document their changes to the logging structure.

+	Maxwell Weinzierl: User 6 Task
+		Task 1: Documented the project in the readme and made sure the git repository was being utilized correctly.
 		Task 2: Debugging for various small issues throughout the project.
-		Task 3: Testing the executables with each other.
+		Task 3: Testing the executables with each other with all the new features.